- Describe how a consistent daily schedule and routines support positive interactions among children and providers.

 Parents and children need to know the family child care’s routines and daily schedule.
 It is important that you and the children’s parents have a clear understanding of the daily schedule and expectations for the various age groups you serve.
 Some family child care programs provide a daily schedule in a parent handbook or posted near the entrance or on the website.

-Below is one example of a picture schedule that children can refer to each day to know what comes next and to anticipate daily activities.
+Below are two examples of picture schedules that children can refer to each day to know what comes next and to anticipate daily activities.

 Building Relationships with Families: Communicating About Positive Child Guidance Techniques